 i.
 Contract is for a Sewer SDC for a property which has connected to the sewer system;

-ii.
-Contract is for a Parks and/or Transportation SCC in which a permit has been issued and the bureau determines that the charges are still in force;

 iii.
+Contract is for a Parks and/or Transportation SDC in which a permit has been issued and the bureau determines that the charges are still in force;

-Contract which have been closed for purposes of selling municipal bonds;
+iv.
+Contract which has been closed for purposes of selling municipal bonds;

 b.
 The repayment frequency and length of contract may not be altered if any of the following conditions apply: